fede3u/finance/README.md

 docker run -it --rm -p 8888:8888 -v $PWD:/root/notebooks modernscribe/zipline
 ```

-To find the running container's name
+To find the running container's name:
 ```sh
 docker ps -a
 ```

-To connect to the running container
+To connect to the running container:
 ```sh
 docker exec -it <container name> bash
 ```